 This unit provides an in-depth knowledge of the challenge of understanding the nature of whole of life investing.
 A framework is developed to model the various risks followed with techniques to solve it whilst addressing the various complexities and uncertainties including longevity, inflation and interaction with age pension.
 This unit will assist those involved in developing, managing and analysing any investment strategy for whole of life investing, particularly in the accumulation and retirement phases of the superannuation and retirement industry.

-This unit will only be offered in Beijing in 2018.
+This unit is only offered in Beijing.

 This unit uses the principles developed in Corporate Finance (ECFS866) in the context of private equity investing.
 The overall structure and dynamics of the industry are discussed and the key issues of assessing, valuing, contracting, monitoring and exiting private equity and venture capital investments are dealt with in detail.
 This unit covers the full spectrum of private equity investments, from venture (seed and start-up) to management and leveraged buy-outs (late stage).